| Title: | Evolutionary Minimizer for R |

 Create a configuration object for the Harmony Search Algorithm (HS).
 At minimum the number of iterations

-) and the number of solutions in the harmony memory (parameter population_size
+(parameter iterations) and the number of solutions in the harmony memory (parameter population_size)

 have to be provided.